infotorg/infotorg-api-jekyll-theme/README.md

 $ bundle install
 ```

+### Development
+To set up your environment to develop this theme, run `bundle install`.

+To test the theme, run `bundle exec jekyll serve --livereload --trace` and open your browser at [http://localhost:4000/](http://localhost:4000/).
+This starts a Jekyll server.
+As modifications are made to the theme and test site, it will regenerate and you should see the changes in the browser without a refresh.

 ### Installed path

 Useful info for understanding where your theme gets installed based on the approach.